forlilab/cosolvkit/README.md

 ## Add centroid-repulsive potential with OpenMM

 To overcome aggregation of small hydrophobic molecules at high concentration (1 M), a repulsive interaction energy between fragments can be added, insuring a faster sampling.
 This repulsive potential is applied only to the selected fragments, without perturbing the interactions between fragments and the protein.
-The repulsive potential is implemented by adding a virtual site (massless particle) at the geometric center of each fragment, and the energy is described using a Lennard-Jones potential (epsilon = -0.01 kcal/mol and sigma = 12 Ansgtrom).
+The repulsive potential is implemented by adding a virtual site (massless particle) at the geometric center of each fragment, and the energy is described using a Lennard-Jones potential (epsilon = -0.01 kcal/mol and sigma = 12 Angstrom).

 Luckily for us, OpenMM is flexible enough to make the addition of this repulsive potential between fragments effortless (for you).
 The addition of centroids in fragments and the repulsive potential to the `System` holds in one line using the `add_repulsive_centroid_force` function.
 Thus making the integration very easy in existing OpenMM protocols.
 In this example, a mixture of benzene (`BEN`) and propane (`PRP`) was generated at approximately 1 M in a small box of 40 x 40 x 40 Angstrom (see `data` directory).
 The MD simulation will be run in NPT condition at 300 K during 100 ps using periodic boundary conditions.